Fast read

 Nowadays, many experts are expecting solar and wind energy to become the answer to the world’s energy problems.
 While wave energy and hydro can also contribute, wave energy is still not robust enough and not accessible by all countries.
 Hydro also requires a high level of water resources, which few governments have.

 This leaves wind and solar as the most available renewable resources.
-Many specialists have identified the vast benefits of solar.
-Predicting it may become the first choice for energy soon.
+Many specialists have identified the vast benefits of solar, predicting it may become the first choice for energy soon.

-With constant improvements in photovoltaic technology, decreasing costs and increasing efficiency.
+With constant improvements in photovoltaic cell technology, decreasing costs and increasing efficiency.
 Solar will inevitably be a dominant force in the energy footprint of the future.

 What raw materials are in solar panels?